tuum-tech/assist-service/README.md

 # API Endpoints

-For detailed deep-dive of all the API endpionts, you can check out [Tuum Documentation](https://docs.tuum.tech/tuum-tech/assist-service).
-You can also find the same documentation below.
+For detailed deep-dive of all the API endpionts, you can check out [Assist Service Documentation](https://docs.tuum.tech/assist-service).

 ## Healthcheck